-She waited for me, thru it all
+She waited for me through it all

 She waited until, I was ready

-She knew I was frightened and scared
+She knew I was frightened, so scared

-She knew that my gait wasn’t steady.
+She could see that my gait wasn’t steady.

 My hands were shaking, just a bit

 I asked for a small glass of water

 I was sure it would help, calm me down.